 In fact, the Transitional Phase splits up treatment and independence, working much like that of a partial day rehab program.
 Though they differ in terms of which hours of the day are spent away from the facility.
 The best program for each woman depends on their own personal needs, and options are discussed upon assessment.

 In addition, each woman is required to make an effort to work independently with her Therapist or Counselor.
 The goal is to develop an individual plan that encompasses her goals in life.
-Whether regarding education, employment, living arrangements, children and family, or self-care and beyond, life after substance abuse requires dedication and balance.
+Whether regarding education, employment, living arrangements, children and family, or self-care, life after substance abuse requires dedication and balance.
 To make the transition as easy as possible, this progression is necessary.

-How long does the Transitional Phase take to complete?
+How Long Does the Transitional Phase of Treatment Take to Complete?

 The program’s span will depend on the progress, expectations, and achievements made to adjust to sobriety and cope with triggers.
 For some women, a month will be enough time.
 Others may take a few more weeks to gain enough comfort.
 The most important concern is that each woman is getting out of the program what it is designed for.